ArdalanJaf/Carbon-Offset-Calculator/README.md

 - Tooltips to help guide the user through the form.
 I did not want to clutter this minimal site with text, however in retrospect more information is needed.
 - Fix minor UX bugs:
   - Tree-counter only updating upon Submit or Add Purchase.
-  - 55 tree purchases per year limit.
   - Dynamic label for Carbon Emissions on the offset table.
-  - Entering annual emissions value should trigger API call to tell user how many trees they need to plant.
+  - Entering annual emissions value should trigger API call to tell user how many trees they need to plant to achieve carbon-neutrality.
 - Save system: I did actually implement a local storage save/load component, but felt it was too clunky for shipping.
 In retrospect a save feature (even in local storage) would be very welcome for UX, as it is labourious to enter in purchases.
 It would not be a lot more work to implement a user save feature to the SQL database.
 - Option for user to have their results emailed to them.
 - Connect average country emission list to API to have all countries and data be more accurate.